deepaklearner/sample_cypher/simple1.md

 MATCH (e:User)
 WHERE e.managerid IS NOT NULL

-WITH e, [e.managerid] AS managers, 1 AS level
+WITH e, [e.managerid] AS managers

-// Loop to gather managers up to 4 levels
+// Loop to gather up to 4 levels of managers
-UNWIND range(1, 4) AS i
+UNWIND range(1, 4) AS levelIndex
-OPTIONAL MATCH (m:User {employeeNumber: e.managerid})
+OPTIONAL MATCH (m:User {employeeNumber: head(managers)})
-WITH e, m, managers, level, i,
-     CASE WHEN NOT m.employeeNumber IN managers THEN managers + [m.employeeNumber] ELSE managers END AS updatedManagers, CASE WHEN m.managerid IS NOT NULL THEN m.managerid ELSE NULL END AS nextManagerId WHERE m IS NOT NULL
+WITH e, m, managers + [m.employeeNumber] AS updatedManagers WHERE m IS NOT NULL

+// Repeat process for subsequent levels of managers WITH e, updatedManagers
-UNWIND updatedManagers AS manager
+UNWIND range(1, 3) AS levelIndex2
-WITH e, manager, updatedManagers, level + 1 AS level OPTIONAL MATCH (m2:User {employeeNumber: manager}) WITH e, m2, updatedManagers, level,
+OPTIONAL MATCH (m2:User {employeeNumber: head(updatedManagers)})
-     CASE WHEN NOT m2.employeeNumber IN updatedManagers THEN updatedManagers + [m2.employeeNumber] ELSE updatedManagers END AS deeperManagers
+WITH e, m2, updatedManagers + [m2.employeeNumber] AS deeperManagers
 WHERE m2 IS NOT NULL

-// Continue looping for 3rd and 4th levels...
+// Repeat for 3rd and 4th levels of managers
+WITH e, deeperManagers
+UNWIND range(1, 2) AS levelIndex3
-WITH e, deeperManagers, level + 1 AS finalLevel OPTIONAL MATCH (m3:User {employeeNumber: deeperManagers[3]})
+OPTIONAL MATCH (m3:User {employeeNumber: head(deeperManagers)})
-WITH e, finalLevel, deeperManagers,
-     CASE WHEN NOT m3.employeeNumber IN deeperManagers THEN deeperManagers + [m3.employeeNumber] ELSE deeperManagers END AS bottomUp4
+WITH e, m3, deeperManagers + [m3.employeeNumber] AS bottomUpManagers
+WHERE m3 IS NOT NULL

+WITH e, bottomUpManagers

+// Output the result
 RETURN e.employeeNumber AS employeeNumber,
        e.managerid AS managerid,
        CASE
-           WHEN size(updatedManagers) =1 and e.managerid = e.employeeNumber THEN 1
+           WHEN size(bottomUpManagers) = 1 AND e.managerid = e.employeeNumber THEN 1
-           WHEN size(updatedManagers) =1 and e.managerid <> e.employeeNumber THEN 2
+           WHEN size(bottomUpManagers) = 1 AND e.managerid <> e.employeeNumber THEN 2
-           WHEN size(finalManagers) on
+           WHEN size(bottomUpManagers) = 2 THEN 3
+           WHEN size(bottomUpManagers) = 3 THEN 4
+           ELSE 0
+       END AS Level,  // Adjust level for CEO
+       CASE WHEN size(bottomUpManagers) > 0 THEN bottomUpManagers[0] ELSE NULL END AS L1managerid,
+       CASE WHEN size(bottomUpManagers) > 1 THEN bottomUpManagers[1] ELSE NULL END AS L2managerid,
+       CASE WHEN size(bottomUpManagers) > 2 THEN bottomUpManagers[2] ELSE NULL END AS L3managerid,
+       CASE WHEN size(bottomUpManagers) > 3 THEN bottomUpManagers[3] ELSE NULL END AS L4managerid
+ORDER BY e.employeeNumber